Increase Sales with More Effective Training, Behavioral Flexibility; Replacing Excuses with Reasons

 Another way to eliminate excuses is to pair people up and have them talk their partner out of their excuse.
 They must help them to come up with a plan to overcome this excuse and then they need to remind and coach them until they are successful.
 It is always easier to talk someone else out of their excuses than it is to convince yourself.

 One of the keys to growing your sales and developing a team of motivated and engaged sales people is to help them to eliminate all of their excuses.
-If you would like to bring your sales team to the next level of performance, contact Paul Fergus at [email protected].
-You can also contact him at 1-877-633-9555 to discuss how he and his team can help you to reach your full potential.
+If you would like to bring your sales team to the next level of performance, contact Paul Fergus at [email protected] or contact him at 1-877-633-9555 to discuss how he and his team can help you to reach your full potential.